I use this one-minute decorating cheat to ensure the perfect perky Christmas tree topper year after year

 If your tree's branches aren't sturdy enough to support your topper, try this simple hack that will make it the star (quite literally) of your decorating scheme

-christmas tree star
+a neutral christmas tree with a star topper

 (Image credit: Luke Arthur Wells)